 Despite being a very talented multi-instrumentalist with a keen desire for experimentation, Jones never wrote any of his own songs which remains a mystery as to why.

 Born on February 28, 1942, as Lewis Brian Hopkin Jones Junior in Cheltenham Park Nursing Home, he lived a typical middle-class life in southwestern England.
 He had two little sisters, the eldest of whom died of leukemia when he was only three years old.

 parents were both musically inclined which sparked his initial interest.
 Brian

 Jones’ father was an aeronautical engineer by day but would also teach and play

 the piano.
 His mum also played the piano and frequently played the organ at

 their local church.

 As a result of his parents’ passion for music, Jones grew up listening to a lot of classical music, jazz, and blues, especially the likes of Elmore James and Robert Johnson.
+He persuaded his parents to buy him a saxophone to express his love of jazz and blues, and 2 years after that, an acoustic guitar.
 He excelled in school despite his growing lack of effort and resistance to conformity.
 However, at the age of 17, he got his girlfriend pregnant and decided to drop out.